Dejan Patrčević

-Dejan Patrčević (born November 2, 1975 in Zagreb) is a Croatian PRO triathlete with notable success in ITU World Triathlon Cup and Ironman series.
-Dejan Patrčević holded Croatian Ironman Record (8:12:18) for more than 13 years and has placed 23rd in Ironman World Championship 2008 what is the best ever achievement of one long distance Croatian triathlete at Ironman World Championship.
+Dejan Patrčević (born November 2, 1975, in Zagreb) is a Croatian PRO triathlete with notable success in ITU World Triathlon Cup and Ironman series.
+Dejan Patrčević held the Croatian Ironman Record (8:12:18) for more than 13 years and has placed 23rd in Ironman World Championship 2008 what is the best ever achievement of one long distance Croatian triathlete at Ironman World Championship.

 Dejan wins 2016 Wings for Life World Run race in Zadar with a distance of 56 km.

 Results

-Below table includes major results in the period of 2002 - 2011.
+Below table includes major results in the period of 2002–2011.
 Dejan Patrcevic is still participating in the triathlon races, and additional results are visible on the ITU Dejan Patrcevic results page.

 Coaching career

 Dejan is Croatian first Ironman certified Coach (generation 2015) from Ironman U University.

 He is a founder and Head Coach at Adriatic Coaching and organizer of triathlon camp at Adriatic, particularly at the island of Hvar.